SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Details of Using for Symbolic Regression

-\item \textbf{\textit{Strogatz\footnote{\url{https://github.com/lacava/ode-strogatz}}}:} The Strogatz dataset is a collection of symbolic regression challenges, drawing inspiration from the realm of nonlinear dynamical systems.
+\item \textbf{\textit{Strogatz\footnote{\url{https://github.com/lacava/ode-strogatz}}}:} The Strogatz dataset is a collection of symbolic regression challenges, drawing inspiration from the domain of nonlinear dynamical systems.
 Its inclusion in the broader context of symbolic regression evaluations offers a unique perspective, focusing on the intricacies of dynamical behaviors.
-At the heart of this dataset are $14$ distinctive symbolic regression problems, extracted from the esteemed \textit{ODE-Strogatz database} \citep{LACAVA_strogatz2016}.
+At the heart of this dataset are $14$ distinctive symbolic regression problems, extracted from the \textit{ODE-Strogatz database} \citep{LACAVA_strogatz2016}.
 Each of these problems has been crafted to reflect the nuances of nonlinear dynamical systems, underscoring the rich tapestry of dynamical phenomena.
 The regression input points $(x,y)$ for these challenges are accessible from the Penn Machine Learning Benchmark (PMLB) \citep{Olson2017PMLB}.
 The SRBench has also leveraged these problems, incorporating them into an evaluation framework for symbolic regression \citep{SRBench-Cava-NeurIPS-2021}.
 An inherent attribute of this dataset is the limitation on input dimensionality, fixed at $D=2$ (as shown in Fig.~\ref{fig:app-srdatasets}(b)).
 This means that for each problem, there are two primary input variables.
 This restriction facilitates a concentrated exploration of two-dimensional dynamical systems.
 The true functions, which underlie and generate the data, are also available.
-Each problem in the Strogatz collection features a dataset containing $N=400$ data points.
+Each problem in the Strogatz data group contains $N=400$ data points.